Average Most Probable Discharge Coverage

 - San Diego

-Plan holders should contact their contracted OSRO directly if they have vessels calling the areas listed above to obtain the required additional coverage at least 24 hours before the coverage is needed.
-There may be significant costs associated with this coverage.
+It is recommended that plan holders contact their contracted OSRO directly to confirm and/or obtain the required additional coverage at least 24 hours prior to their vessels calling, operating, or transiting the areas listed above.
+There may be additional costs associated with this coverage.